 Susan DiGironimo, Instructor.
 DiGironimo is a Philadelphia area artist who graduated from Moore College of Art.
 She is a successful freelance designer, illustrator, and a certified expert in the digital platform in graphic arts applications.
 Susan not only creates her own digital work, she has been teaching digital design at area colleges including Moore College of Art, Tyler School of Art, Philadelphia University, and Gloucester Community College for the past 20 years.
 Susan has been teaching at Rosemont College in both the undergraduate and graduate level for over 20 years.
 Susan has also helped artists in the corporate environment stay competitive in a dynamically changing profession.
 For the two years, Susan has gone full circle and is now back designing full time as Rosemont College's director of graphic services.
 She is still teaching evenings in Rosemont's publishing program where she won the Distinguished Teaching at the Graduate Level Award in 2011.
 Susan recently won a Gold Higher Education Marketing Award in 2014 for her print series in Poets and Writers and a Silver Higher Education Marketing Award for her poster "Ocean of Possibilities."
 This past year Susan won another Gold Higher Education Marketing Award for a "Cornelian Scholarship" poster for the Undergraduate College.

 Mary Kate Doman, Instructor.
 Doman holds an M.A. in Children’s Literature and Writing from the Gallatin School at New York University and a B.A. in English and Creative Writing from Loyola University in Maryland.
 She is a Children’s and Young Adult Book Consultant with over fourteen years experience in children’s publishing.
 She has worked both in-house and as a freelancer marketing books to both the trade and educational markets.
 She has authored over 30 books for the youth market.
 Most recently she wrote Tragedy At the Triangle, a middle grade historical fiction novel published by The History Press.
 She currently writes, edits, and consults for major children’s publishing houses both domestic and abroad.
-You can see the full extent of her work at www.marykatedoman.com
+See her work at www.marykatedoman.com

 Thomas V. Hartmann has nearly 20 years of experience in publishing and digital communications as an acquisitions editor, Web designer, writer/photographer, and literary agent.
 He has been a Commissioning Editor at Elsevier Science and a Senior Editor at John Wiley and Sons; he was formerly Poetry Editor and Web Editor at Painted Bride Quarterly and Manager of the Book Publishing Program at the American College of Physicians.
 Professor Hartman is Editor, with Michael A. LaComb, MD, of In Whatever Houses We May Visit (ACP Press, 2007), an anthology of poems about illness and healing.
 His writing or photography has appeared in The Photo Review; Pif; the Philadelphia Inquirer; Philadelphia Business Journal; N + 1; Poetry.org, and elsewhere.
 He is a graduate of the University of Pennsylvania (B.A. cum laude, English) and Columbia University (M.A.
 History of Art); he holds a certificate in Digital Marketing from NYU and is a former Writing Center Associates Fellow at Georgetown University.